Darnell Savage

-Darnell Henry Savage Jr. (born July 30, 1997) is an American professional football safety for the Washington Commanders of the National Football League (NFL).
+Darnell Henry Savage Jr. (born July 30, 1997) is an American professional football safety.
 He played college football for the Maryland Terrapins and was selected by the Green Bay Packers in the first round of the 2019 NFL draft.
-Savage has also played for the Jacksonville Jaguars.
+Savage has also played for the Jacksonville Jaguars, Washington Commanders, and Buffalo Bills.

 Early life

 Savage attended Caravel Academy in Bear, Delaware.
-He suffered a broken femur during the first game of his junior season.
-Savage committed to the University of Maryland to play college football.
+He suffered a broken femur during the second game of his junior year, ending his season prematurely.
+As a senior, Savage starred at running back and cornerback, rushing for 1,298 yards and 13 touchdowns, and recording 54 tackles.
+A 3-star recruit, Savage committed to the University of Maryland to play college football.